Pros and Cons of Weight Loss Surgery

 After bariatric surgery, in addition to the life-altering modifications to your diet, many other changes can occur that come as a surprise to many patients.
 You may experience changes in your emotions, relationships, social life, and basically, your entire lifestyle.

-The success of weight loss surgery depends on the patient’s determination to make lifelong changes in their lifestyle including diet, exercise, and mindset.
-Studies have proven that individuals who have weight loss surgery and are committed to the life-long aftercare process experience many benefits and improved quality of life.
+The success of weight loss surgery highly depends on the patient’s determination to make lifelong changes in their lifestyle, including diet, exercise, and mindset.
+Moreover, studies have proven that individuals who undergo weight loss surgery and are fully committed to the life-long aftercare process experience numerous benefits and an improved quality of life.

-While there are some sacrifices involved, and sometimes side effects that are associated with bariatric surgery, most patients would report that it is worth the trade-off.
-Partnering with a knowledgeable and experienced bariatric surgeon like the experts at the IBI Healthcare Institute is a key element in minimizing risks that are associated with weight loss surgery.
+Most patients would report that bariatric surgery is worth the trade-off, despite the sacrifices involved and the sometimes associated side effects.
+Partnering with the experts at the IBI Healthcare Institute, a knowledgeable and experienced bariatric surgeon, is a key element in minimizing risks associated with weight loss surgery.

 Obesity has reached epidemic proportions in the United States and the statistics are staggering.
-According to the CDC, about 40% of the adult population age 20+ in the U.S. are obese with another 31% overweight.
+According to the CDC, about 40% of the adult population age 20+ in the U.S. are higher weight.
 Obesity is associated with several diseases and conditions that can affect the quality of life and also result in premature death.

 1. Extending Lifespan

-Obese patients who had weight loss surgery live longer than obese patients with similar key indicators such as age, sex, BMI, and obesity-related health issues.
+Higher-weight patients who had weight loss surgery live longer than higher-weight patients with similar key indicators such as age, sex, BMI, and obesity-related health issues.
 A study published in 2018 by The Journal Of The American Medical Association reported a correlation between individuals who had weight loss surgery and a longer life span.

 2. Reducing Risks for Coronary Disease, Diabetes, Hypertension, and Other Obesity-Related Conditions